Curious about rum? What is rum? How is rum made? Let’s learn about rum. Our Rum 101 primer is here to help.

 Resting And Maturing

-Like vodka, which is nothing more than clear distilled alcohol with water added, fresh rum, when first distilled, is clear and lacks the sophisticated flavors and golden amber hues of fine sipping rums.
-Unlike vodka, only a few rums are bottled before being aged.
+Fresh rum, when first distilled, is clear and lacks the sophisticated flavors and golden amber hues of fine sipping rums.
+Most rum is aged before being bottled.
+Only a few rums are bottled without some amount of time spent in barrels.

 Clear rums like Bacardi Silver and Don Q Cristal are aged at least one year to gain smoothness, then carbon filtered to remove the color gained from the barrels during the time spent aging.